mdoege/Py1620/README.md

 ### CU01 general op codes diagnostic

+The emulator now completes this important test successfully.
 Tests 51 to 55 have been disabled in the test because Py1620 does not use addition tables.

 Testing takes about 5 seconds on a PC, as opposed to 150 seconds on a real IBM 1620, so it is about 30x as fast.